mklarqvist/tomahawk/README.md

 cd build
 make
 ```
-By default, Tomahawk compiles using extremely aggressive optimization flags and
+By default, Tomahawk compiles using aggressive optimization flags and
 with native architecture-specific instructions
 (`-march=native -mtune=native -ftree-vectorize -pipe -frename-registers -funroll-loops`)
 and internally compiles for the most recent SIMD-instruction set available.
 This might result in additional effort when submitting jobs to
 computer farms/clouds with a hardware architecture that is different from the
 compiled target.
+Because of this, no pre-compiled binaries are available for download.

 ### Brief usage instructions
 Tomahawk comprises five primary commands: `import`, `calc`, `view`, `sort`, and `concat`.
 Executing `tomahawk` gives a list of commands with brief descriptions and `tomahawk <command>`
 gives detailed details for that command.

-All primary Tomahawk commands operate on the binary Tomahawk `twk` and Totempole `twi` file
+All primary Tomahawk commands operate on the binary Tomahawk `twk` and Tomahawk output `two` file format.
-format.
 Interconversions between `twk` and `vcf`/`bcf` is supported through the
 commands `import` for `vcf`/`bcf`->`twk` and `view` for `twk`->`vcf`.
 Linkage
-disequilibrium data is written out in `two` and `toi` format.
+disequilibrium data is written out in `two` format.

-### Importing to Tomahawk
+## Importing to Tomahawk
-By design Tomahawk only operates on bi-allelic SNVs and as such filters out
-indels and complex variants.
+By design Tomahawk only operates on diploid and bi-allelic SNVs and as such filters out indels and complex variants.
 Tomahawk does not support mixed phasing of genotypes
 in the same variant (e.g. `0|0`, `0/1`).
-If mixed phasing is found in a line,
+If mixed phasing is found for a record,
-all genotypes in that line are converted to unphased.
-Importing a variant document (`vcf`/`bcf`)
+all genotypes for that site are converted to unphased genotypes.
+This is a conscious design choice as this will internally invoke the correct algorithm to use for mixed-phase cases.

+### Importing sequence variant data (`vcf`/`bcf`)
-to Tomahawk requires the `import` command.
+Importing standard files to Tomahawk involes using the `import` command.
-The following command line imports a `vcf` file and outputs `outPrefix.twk` and
-`outPrefix.twk.twi` and filters out variants with >20% missingness and deviate
+The following command imports a `vcf` file and outputs `outPrefix.twk` while filtering out variants with >20% missingness and sites that deviate
 from Hardy-Weinberg equilibrium with a probability < 0.001
 ```bash
 tomahawk import -i file.vcf -o outPrefix -m 0.2 -H 1e-3